-Here's Decius Brutus, he shall tell them so.
+Here's Decius Brutus, he shall tell them so.(60)

-Caesar, all hail! good morrow, worthy Caesar: I come to fetch you to the senate-house.
+Caesar, all hail!
+Good morrow, worthy Caesar!
+I come to fetch you to the Senate-house.

-And you are come in very happy time, To bear my greeting to the senators And tell them that I will not come to-day: Cannot, is false, and that I dare not, falser: I will not come to-day: tell them so, Decius.
+And you are come in very happy time, To bear my greeting to the senators And tell them that I will not come today.(65) Cannot, is false, and that I dare not, falser: I will not come today.
+Tell them so, Decius.